shabin5785/docker-learnings/README.md

  - continaer start command to start a continaer.
 Again it has option of "ai" which is attach interactive to get a shell

- - to attach shell to a running container, use the exec command to connect terminal with it
+ - to attach shell to a running container, use the exec command to connect terminal with it. exec use "it" option just like run

+ - when we exit the command run using exec, container is not stopped, as the exec was run in addition to root command and so there is a command running on contianer. but when using run, we are running only one command and so contaienr stops when this is exited.